yiisoft/yii2/docs/guide/output-data-widgets.md

 ]);
 ```

-> Note: Closures in `value` for attributes is available only since 2.0.11.
+> Note: Closures in `value` for attributes are available only since 2.0.11.

 ListView <a name="list-view"></a>